 There are three general stages of the disease – mild, moderate and severe – and it may take years for the patient to progress from one stage to the next.
 Research suggests that the changes in the brain related to Alzheimer’s can begin as much as a decade or more before symptoms first appear.

 “The course of Alzheimer’s differs from patient to patient but the disease is usually diagnosed at the mild stage.
 Alzheimer’s causes brain cells to die and the affected brain regions to shrink in size.
-The damage is irreversible,” says Dr Hameed.
+The damage is irreversible,” explained doctors from the department.

 The symptoms of Alzheimer’s disease are not always easy to recognise and can be confused with normal ageing.
 One of the first signs of the disease is short-term memory loss with patients forgetting conversations and even where they live.
 Symptoms worsen at each stage of the disease.